arts

 Foley artists face 41% automation risk — the highest among sound professions.
 AI audio tools can generate effects, but physical performance stays irreplaceable.
 The full breakdown.

 41% automation risk.
-If you're a foley artist — one of the people who creates the sound of footsteps, creaking doors, and rustling clothes that make movies feel real — that number should have your attention.
-It's one of the highest risk scores in the entire media production category.
+If you are a foley artist — one of the people who creates the sound of footsteps, creaking doors, and rustling clothes that make movies feel real — that number should have your attention.
+It is one of the highest risk scores in the entire media production category, and it is a sharp departure from the comfortable position foley artists held even five years ago.

 Two Worlds Collide Inside One Job